fabsenet/blog_en/source/_posts/2012/07-25-ideas-about-nosql-on-windows-azure-a-follow-up.md

 Later, I discovered some harder problems beyond my API design.
 Especially multiple concurrent writers updating the same secondary indexes or transactionality over multiple documents brought me headaches.
 I was aiming too high.

 So I was going a step back and thought about my real aims.
-I don’t want to write another database, I want to write a service using a database!
+I don't want to write another database, I want to write a service using a database!
 So my conclusion was to throw all my custom database stuff away.
 I really like RavenDB in all its parts and it proved itself as a working solution, so I rethought my earlier analysis and decided to host RavenDB.

 So I had to decide about the new physical architecture.
 I was thinking about hosting RavenDB using a clouddrive inside the WebRole as well.
 This solution has limitations because of how the clouddrive works.
 Scaling beyond one instance is not easy and installing a new stage and doing VIP switches becomes basically impossible.